hydephp/develop/packages/hyde/README.md

 Hyde is all about letting you get started quickly by giving you a full-featured frontend starter kit, while also giving you the power and freedom of doing things the way you want to.

 Markdown purist?
 That's all you need.
 Blade artisan?
 Go for it.
-Hyde comes with hand-crafted frontend templates so you can focus on your content.
+Hyde comes with hand-crafted frontend templates, so you can focus on your content.
 You don't _need_ to customize anything.
 But you _can_ customize everything.

 See the documentation and learn more at https://hydephp.com/docs/